YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * For FORMAT={ZWR|GO} UTF-8 files not produced by MUPIP EXTRACT or %GO, the first line of the label must contain the case insensitive text "UTF-8".

-* For all -FORMAT={ZWR|GO} files not produced by MUPIP EXTRACT or %GO, the second line should contain the case insensitive test "ZWR" for zwr format or "GLO" for GO format and the two label lines must contain a total of more than 10 characters.
+* For all -FORMAT={ZWR|GO} files not produced by MUPIP EXTRACT or %GO, the second line should contain the case insensitive text "ZWR" for zwr format or "GLO" for GO format and the two label lines must contain a total of more than 10 characters.

 * -FORMAT=GO expects the data in record pairs.
 Each global node requires one record for the key and one for the data.